Reza Karamolachaab: Foolad

 Karmollachaab started his career with Foolad academy.
-He was part Foolad U19 during the 2013–14 season.
+He was part of Foolad U19 during the 2013–14 season.

 Naft Masjed Soleyman

 2014–15

-In the summer of 2014 he joined the training camp of Persian Gulf Pro League club Naft Masjed Soleyman and signed with the first team at the age of 17.
-He made his debut for Naft Masjed Soleyman on 25 September 2014 against Rah Ahan as substitute for Milad Jafari.
+In the summer of 2014, he joined the training camp of Persian Gulf Pro League club Naft Masjed Soleyman and signed with the first team at the age of 17.
+He made his debut for Naft Masjed Soleyman on 25 September 2014 against Rah Ahan as a substitute for Milad Jafari.
 Karmollachaab scored his first senior goal on 11 March 2015 in a 2–2 draw against Persepolis after coming on as a substitute in the 83rd minute.

 Mafra

-On 28 January 2016, Karmollachaab joined Portuguese Segunda Liga club Mafra.
+On 28 January 2016, Karmollachaab joined the Portuguese Segunda Liga club Mafra.
 He was previously linked to Vitória de Setúbal and Sporting CP, but chose to join Mafra for more playing time.
 Karamollachaab left Mafra at the end of the season after not playing a single minute because of ITC issues.

 Persepolis

-After Karmollachaab's departure from Mafra, he signed with Persian Gulf Pro League side Persepolis in June 2016.
+After Karmollachaab departed from Mafra, he signed with Persian Gulf Pro League side Persepolis in June 2016.

 International career

 Youth

-Karmollachaab scored 5 goals for the Iran national under-20 football team during 2016 AFC U-19 Championship qualification.
+Karmollachaab scored five goals for the Iran national under-20 football team during 2016 AFC U-19 Championship qualification.